makyo/writing/content/work/sawtooth/what-defines-us/index.md

 Sorry for the delay.
 Things are up and down over here.
 We did as you said and have been talking things through with the kids, to mixed results.
 I can tell they're uncomfortable and unhappy about it all, but I feel like they're getting it, and having their say.
 And I feel more connected with them about it.

 The downside is that it's splitting L and I's thoughts on the matter in a weird way.
 When we talk about things in front of the kids, it feels like we're saying one thing, but when we talk in private, it's something different.
-We both act so civil around them because we have to, that it's made our arguments in private more painful.
+We both act so civil around them because we have to, but thats made our arguments in private more painful.
 We keep our civility, sort of, but in tone only.
-The things we say toward each other, but they're biting and mean.
-Just quietly so.
+We're saying the same things toward each other as before, but they're still biting and mean, just quietly so.
 Things were sort of a maybe until we started doing this.
 Now it's feeling more like a definite.

 It hurts so much, mom.
 I love Leila, and I love the kids.
 If this is the direction we're going in, I guess that's what needs to happen.
 It's awful, and we're all going to suffer.
 Jeremy and Eileen especially.
 But none of this work stuff is going to look good to a judge.
 The thought of losing them has me not eating, not sleeping.